Momentum-PT-Team-3/momentum-pt-team-3.github.io/course-outline.md

 # Course Outline

-For the entire 16 weeks, we are in session each day between 9:30 am - 5:30 pm, with a 1-hour break expected for lunch.
-You are expected to be online and available during these hours.
+For the entire 24 weeks, we are in session Tues-Fri 4:30 - 6:30pm.
+The classroom Zoom is always open for students who want to work together.
+Office hours will be listed weekly by the instructor.

 ## Class & Assignments

-### Daily schedule

-Class during Phases 1-2 meets twice a day Monday-Thursday, from 9:30 am to 11:30 am and again from 2:00 pm to 3:30 pm.
-In the interim, please take a lunch break and get started on the assignment for that day.

-Lab time continues after class from 3:30 pm to 5:30 pm Monday-Thursday and 9:30 am - 5:30 pm on Friday.
-Friday afternoons are reserved as optional class meeting time, if indicated by your instructor.

-Fridays also often include mandatory group meetings for the Campus Huddle/Speaker Series and Career Services Modules.
-You will receive calendar invitations for these meetings, which are usually scheduled in the 9:30-11:30 am range.

-### Daily Assignments
+### Weekly

-Monday-Wednesday, you'll be given an assignment that you'll work on during lab time that day.
-Although our structured day officially ends at 5:30 pm, you will likely find that you need more time that evening to complete the assignment.

-Daily assignments are due before the start of class the following morning.
-Homework submission is through GitHub.

-Each day, class will begin with a review of homework from the day before.
-Come prepared to show your code and ask questions.
+The class website will be updated for the week by EOD Friday.
+The site will show videos and exercises for the upcoming week and a suggested minimum pace.
+You are expected to fill out a video form for each video you watch.
+Earlier in the class, the exercises will be meant to do in one day.
+Later in the class, as the exercises become more complex, they may take multiple days.
+Due dates & times will be included with the assignments.
+Work is "turned in" when it is pushed to GitHub.

-### Weekend Assignments
+### Benchmark Assignments

-On Thursdays, you'll be given an assignment that will ask you to bring together everything you've learned that week.
-This assignment is expected to be more challeging and take longer to complete than your daily assignments.
-You can expect to work on this through the weekend.

-Weekend assignments are due on Monday morning before the start of class.
+Periodically you will have assignments meant to help you and the instructor assess your progress.
+You will be given feedback and will be asked to respond to that feedback.
+Completed benchmark assignments can go in your online portfolio with GitHub Pages.

-## Getting in touch with Instructors
+## Getting Help

-Instructors are also available to meet with you on Zoom during lab times, individually, in groups, or in the co-working Zoom.
+Instructors are also available to meet with you on Zoom during office hours times, individually, in groups, or in the co-working Zoom.

+The Slack channels where you can get help from instructors, alumni, and classmates are:
+- #code-help (alumni & instructors)
+- #pt-team-three (our class)

-You can reach out to us on Slack by using an `@` symbol followed by our name in the team channel (for instance, "@Amy Gori, when I run `git push origin main`, I get the following error...").
+You can reach out to us on Slack by using an `@` symbol followed by our name in the team channel (for instance, "@Rebecca Conley, when I run `git push origin main`, I get the following error...").

 ## Topics by phase

-Topics for the first 8 weeks include, but are not limited to, the following.
-Your instructors may adjust the curriculum to include additional topics.
+Phases last 8 weeks.
+The exact order and schedule is subject to adjustment by the instructor.

-### Phase 1: Front-end development
+### Phase 1: Python & Django

 - Version control with Git and using GitHub
 - HTML & CSS
 - Responsive web design
-- Programming basics and introduction to JavaScript
+- Programming basics and introduction to Python
-- Using JavaScript in the browser
-- Forms on the web
-- Debugging in JavaScript
-- JavaScript objects
-- AJAX and using APIs
-- HTTP requests and methods

-### Phase 2: Back-end development

 - Python basics
 - Lists and tuples; dictionaries; functions
 - List comprehensions
 - Objects, classes and inheritance
 - Working with files
 - Django basics
-- Django models and migrations
+- Django models and migrations & databases
 - Django views
 - Templates & context variables
 - Users and authorization
 - Forms in Django
+- Debugging in Django

+### Phase 2: Programming for the Web with JavaScript

+- Intro to JavaScript and comparison with Python
+- Using JavaScript in the browser
+- Event handling in JavaScript
+- Manipulating the DOM with JavaScript
+- Forms on the web
+- Debugging in JavaScript
+- JavaScript objects
+- AJAX and using APIs
+- HTTP requests and methods
 - Using JavaScript & AJAX with Django
-- Debugging in Django

-### Phase 3: Advanced Front-end or Advanced Back-end

-In this phase, you have a choice to learn more in-depth front-end or back-end topics.
-If you choose front-end, you'll be learning to build applications using React, a JavaScript framework.
-Back-end students will learn to build APIs using Django REST Framework.

-You'll be asked to do more independent work alongside regular classroom meetings with your instructor as you learn to build more complex projects.

-### Phase 4: Agile Development
+### Phase 3: Agile Development

 Students work on small teams to design and build a complete, real-world software product using the practices of professional software developers.
 You'll be working independently under the close supervision of your instructor to meet tight deadlines.
+You will learn and implement at least one new technology that we didn't learn in class.
 To graduate, you will present your project to members of the local tech community.